Hartman effect, time-delays, and the non-spatial nature of quantum particles: Introduction

 \section{Introduction}

-Hartman effect is the theoretical prediction that the average time-delay experienced by a quantum entity tunneling through a potential barrier is independent of its width, in the limit where the latter becomes increasingly larger \citep{Hartman1962}.
+\emph{Hartman effect} is the theoretical prediction that the average time-delay experienced by a quantum entity tunneling through a potential barrier is independent of its width, in the limit where the latter becomes increasingly larger \citep{Hartman1962}.
 Numerous experiments have been carried out over the years, the more recents exploiting the progresses made in ultrafast lasers and attosecond metrology \citep{Hentschel2001}.
 Essentially, they have confirmed the reality of Hartman effect, i.e., the possibility of effective superluminal velocities \citep{Enders1992,Enders1993,Steinberg1993,Spielmann1994,Longhi2001,Landsman 2014, Torlina2015,Camus2017,Sainadh2019,Wang2000,Yu2022}.
 There have also been some criticisms about what some of these experiments would have actually shown \citep{Winful2006,Sokolovski2018}, considering that the interpretation of the results is not straightforward and that the tunneling process is complex, sensitive to the specifics of the potential barrier, the nature of particles interacting with it and the methodology each time used.

 Although it is good to be cautious, considering the volume of experimental results, it also gets harder and harder to deny that what the theory predicts has been essentially validated: that tunneling is an almost instantaneous process.
 It would certainly not be the first time that a quantum phenomenon that is difficult to interpret would be experimentally confirmed and then accepted, despite initial resistance.
 Quantum physics, since its inception, has deeply shaken our classical prejudices, validating phenomena such as superposition \citep{Rauch1975,Gerlich2013}, entanglement \citep{christensen2013,hensen-etal2016} and indistinguishability \citep{Bradley1995,Davis1995}.